 From a bank’s point of view, vacant land is a riskier type of security than a normal house or unit.

-Lenders are already conservative when assessing low doc loans, so when you tell them that you are buying land, that may be the straw that breaks the camel’s back.
+Lenders are also conservative when assessing low doc loans so when you tell them that you’re buying land, it may be the straw that breaks your application.

 How much can I borrow?